Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Introduction

 \subsection{Structure of the Article}

-The remainder of this article is structured as follows: Section~\ref{background} provides background on shape analysis and the definition of the proposed deep-learning approach. \Cref{sect:Diffeos} gives universal approximation results and the theoretical basis for the deep learning approach. \Cref{sect:multcomp} describes a priori estimates of the $C^k$-distance between the identity diffeomorphism and the network $\varphi$, given in terms of elementary diffeomorphisms. \Cref{sect:methods} provides details on how the proposed algorithm is implemented.
-Finally, in \Cref{sec:numres} we test the algorithms for a couple of examples involving both parametric curves, surfaces and images.
+The article is structured as follows: Section~\ref{background} provides background on shape analysis and the definition of the proposed deep-learning approach. \Cref{sect:Diffeos} gives universal approximation results and the theoretical basis for the deep learning approach. \Cref{sect:multcomp} describes a priori estimates of the $C^k$-distance between the identity diffeomorphism and the network $\varphi$, given in terms of elementary diffeomorphisms. \Cref{sect:methods} provides details on how the proposed algorithm is implemented. \Cref{sec:numres} shows the results of applying the algorithm to test examples involving both parametric curves, surfaces and +nFinally, \cref{sec:discussion} discusses some of the choices made in this article and potential ideas for further improvements of the algorithm.